Jucedous/RL-Project/README.md

-# This is a repo of RL for LLM.
+# This is a repo of RL for IDRR.

 ## data folder: pdtb_v2